Skip to content

 HttpError.is(err, 404); // → true only for 404

 When a query errors, the QueryState transitions to 'error' with the error on state.error.
-Aborted queries transition to 'idle' (not 'error') with error: null.
+Aborted queries fall back to 'idle' when no previous data exists, or back to 'success' when a stale value was already cached.

 Common Patterns